sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/pipedrive.md

 Similar to the above functions, there are the following:

-`custom_fields_mapping`: Transformer function that parses and yields custom fields' mapping in order to be stored in the destination by dlt.
+`custom_fields_mapping`: Transformer function that parses and yields custom fields' mapping in order to be stored in the destination by data_load_tool.

 `leads`: Resource function that incrementally loads Pipedrive leads by update_time.